 We stepped back to observe this gentle giant as it effortlessly climbed a tree and fixed its eyes on us, a graceful intelligence working underneath the surface.

-It sat for a while before departing, leaving us dumbstruck with respectful awe.
+It sat for a while before departing, leaving us dazed with respectful awe.

 Later, nursing a Bintang, the encounter flashed through my mind.
-To see an animal so at ease in its surroundings was profoundly moving and as I listened to the jungle’s myriad sounds I was in no doubt as to who the lords of Bukit Lawang really were.
+To see an animal so at ease in its surroundings proved a profoundly moving experience, and left me in no doubt as to the identity of the true lords of Bukit Lawang.
+Overhead and all around, the jungle’s myriad sounds cascaded over me, as though it were an abstract orchestra signifying its agreement.